Foebus/castsort/README.md

 The algorithm is close to the [proxmap](https://en.wikipedia.org/wiki/Proxmap_sort) sort.
 The main difference is the approach and the function used to determine the new position of each value.

-It can sort any kind of value as long as it can be translated to double (or float or any, we actually need to have three operations: addition, substraction and division).
+It can sort any kind of value as long as it can be translated to double (or float or any other as long as we have addition, subtraction and division defined).

 ![scheme](castsort_global_hand.jpg)

-It does a first pass to analyze the values to sort.
-It extracts the min val and the max val.
+## step 1, analysis
+Extract the minimum and the maximum values.

-If the delta between min and max is equal to 0, the values left are the same so we don't need to reorder, so we are done.
+If the delta between the minimum and the maximum value is equal to 0, the remaining values are all equal so we don't need to reorder, so we are done.

-Then we do a second pass to prepare the slots to sort the array.
+## step 2, prepare the slots
-For that, we count the number of collision we will encounter, to attribute the right sizes to the different slots in the final array.

 A slot is a logical part of the array where all values collide.
 The number of slots must be O(n) to keep the memory usage complexity.

+Then we do a second pass to prepare the slots to sort the array.
+For that, we count the number of collisions we will encounter, to attribute the right sizes to the different slots in the final array.

 Example : array = [3, 0, 40, 5], there will typically be 4 slots (as many as the number of values in the array), the first with 3 elements(0, 3 and 5), the two next with 0 and the last with 1 (40).

 This will allow us to know where each slot begins in the actual array.
 We store those sizes in a dedicated array.
 To know where the value will be sent, we do the operation we will do in the next pass: nb_slots * (val - min) / (max - min).
-This operation has the good property to be fast to compute.
+This operation has the desirable property of being fast to compute.

+## step 3, transformation and recursion
 To reduce the risk of collision, before the recursion, the value is transformed using a sigmoid function to modify as much as possible the closest values.
 The code doing this transformation is
 ```